Seite wählen

 And therefore no sea, no beach holiday in Switzerland?
 No chance to frolick in the sand and splash in the water at all?

 Well, it is high time to share a beautiful little secret with you: the Swiss beach scene is alive and kicking – even in the absence of an ocean!
+Our buzzword: Great Lakeside experiences.

 Are there any beaches in Switzerland?
 Yes, there is a Swiss beach life!

 Of course, the expanse of the sea is somewhat lost on the Swiss lakes.
 Infinity views are lacking, as one can always see to the other side of a Swiss lake, sometimes closer, sometimes a little further away.
+The fate of a landlocked country.

 And salt can only be found at best in the breakfast egg or in the salt shaker on your camping table.
 But still: there is so much to explore when it comes to beaches in Switzerland.
+Yes, we are talking about Swiss sandy beachfront places, that are ideal for a getaway on a nice summer day.

 Beaches in Switzerland